MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 Before building your report, we recommend that you download and import the [!INCLUDE [prod_short](includes/prod_short.md)] theme file.
 The theme file creates a color palette so you can build reports with the same color styling as the [!INCLUDE [prod_short](includes/prod_short.md)] apps, without requiring you to define custom colors for each visual.

 > [!NOTE]
 > This task is optional.
-You can always create your reports, and then download and apply the style template later.
+You can always create your reports and then download and apply the style template later.

 ### Download the theme